jamesbrink/docker-guide/README.md

 RUN exec("ls -lart /foo/")
 ```

-It will create a directory with and empty file called `/foo/bar.txt` and install `vim`. **The point I am trying to make is that the sh script is not really a requirement of the Dockerfile, just the default**
+It will create a directory with and empty file called `/foo/bar.txt` and install `vim`.
+**The point I am trying to make is that the shell script is not really a requirement of the Dockerfile and build process, it's just the default**

-## Instructions & Layers
+## Image Layers

 Given the information above, knowing shell scripting is helpful, but what you really need to understand more than anything is how the Dockerfile instructions are run.